The Culinary Adventure

-Pan-fried bread with wild-made butter & jam, muesli with fresh blueberries & hazelnuts
+Pan-baked bread with butter & jam, muesli with fresh blueberries & hazelnuts

 Our final feast

-We serve our four-course meal with Sander Riesling white wine.
+We serve our three-course meal with Valpolicella Ripasso red wine.

-Hot smoked salmon on butter-fried toast with horseradish & dill creme, pickled red onion, pickled cucumber and seaweed smoked on rocks near the fire.
+Hot smoked salmon on butter-fried toast with chive, roe & mustard creme, pickled red onion, pickled cucumber and seaweed smoked on rocks near the fire.

 Rustic apple pie baked to golden perfection in our Dutch Oven.
 Custard made from scratch of course.